-TABE scores are good for two years and must be valid at the time of enrollment.
-TABE scores that expire during continuous enrollment remain valid until the end of such enrollment.
-Under continuous enrollment, students must be enrolled at least 50% of each semester per school year.
+Some basic skills test scores are only good for two years and must be valid during at the time of enrollment.
+Basic skills test scores that expire during continuous enrollment remain valid until the end of such enrollment.
+Under continuous enrollment, students must be enrolled at least 50% of each semester.
 Continuous enrollment applies to attendance in a single program.

-The required TABE exit scores for this program are: Reading 9; Math 9; and Language 9.
+The basic skills exit scores for this program are: Reading 9; Math 9; and Language 9